Every day I see a new sustainable brand pop up in my Instagram timeline. Love to see it.

 4. Look for standards and certifications

-You will find this info in the ‘about us’ or ‘help’ section of a website, or at the bottom of any page.
+That being said, looking for these certifications can be used as a last resort.
+You will find this info in the ‘about us’ or ‘help’ sections of a website, or at the bottom of any page.

 There are hundreds of certifications you can look for when it comes to sustainable clothing companies.
-Some of them are
+Some of the most common ones are

 - Certified B-Corporation